 - Emory University Needs-Based Scholarship Program – Funding opportunities for international students at Emory University.
 Students must demonstrate financial need.

-- Harvard University Scholarships – Harvard offers a good range of international scholarships for students from all over the globe.
-However, competition is fierce.
+- Harvard University Scholarships – Harvard offers a range of (very competitive) international scholarships for students from all over the globe.

 - Illinois State University International Awards – Illinois State offers tuition waivers, merit awards and graduate assistantships to incoming international students.

 - Iowa State University International Merit Scholarships – Merit-based scholarship program for high-achieving international students.